 Kansas man accused of leaving children in hot car, causing 3-year-old’s death

-A Johnson County man has been arrested on suspicion of murder and child endangerment months after two children were allegedly left in a car on a hot day, resulting in one of their deaths.
+A Johnson County man was arrested on suspicion of murder and child endangerment months after two children were allegedly left in a car on a hot day, resulting in one of their deaths.

 Tyler Pence, 43, was arrested last week and charged Friday with two felonies, first degree murder and endangerment of a child, according to Johnson County District Court Records.